gmoller/Archmaester/README.md

 # Archmaester
-An attempt at a remake of the old classic Master of Magic.
+An attempt at a remake of the old classic 4X strategy game Master of Magic.